 Celebrating more than 100 years of history, this farm offers pick-your-own strawberries daily in June, and blueberries and raspberries in July.
 Fill up a basket and pay by the pound.
 While there, don’t forget to check out the bakery and pick up a strawberry-rhubarb pie.

 Luscious strawberries are ready to be picked along with a wide variety of fresh fruit and vegetables in this scenic location.
 It has strawberries in June and 40 acres of blueberry plants in July.
-Opened in 1908, Rose's offers a hearty old-fashioned farmers' breakfast every Sunday starting June 23, from 8am to 1pm.
+Opened in 1908, Rose's offers a hearty old-fashioned farmers' breakfast every Sunday starting at the end of June.
 Relax on the deck and overlook the beautiful fields while enjoying a tasty home-cooked meal.
 Pack a lunch and enjoy a family picnic on the beautiful grounds.

-The 2021 strawberries are ready to be picked as of June 1.
+The 2022 strawberries are ready to be picked at the beginning of June.
 Open daily 8am-5pm, weather permitting.

 A great place to pick strawberries with an amazing view.
-Their 2021 season of berries is still ripening.
-They expect to open in mid-June.
+The farm typically opens in mid-June.

 As the only farm in Fairfield County with pick-your-own strawberries, Jones tends to get packed on summer days, but that shouldn’t deter families from going.
 It's such a fun experience!
-Strawberry picking begins June 2, and reservations are required.
+Strawberry picking begins in early June, and reservations are required.
 Picking in the pre-season is at the Pumpkinseed Hill location.
-A reservation is good for up to 8 people maximum and is $15 for the first basket, 2 for $30, 3 for $36, or 4 for $39.
+A reservation is good for up to 8 people, and prices for the strawberries are per basket.